 For those of you who love children or might have baby-whisperer skills, nannying is a job with flexible hours and good pay.
 Here are some ways to find nannying gigs:

 - There are websites you can upload your resume and search for openings.
 Families can also search for you.
 Think LinkedIn for the nannying elite.

 - There are also respectable nanny agencies that hire you to represent their agency, pair you with a compatible family, and manage pay, time off, problems, etc.

 - Word of mouth!
 Amidst this relational work, it seems like people who nanny almost always know of at least one family who has asked them for referrals.
-Once you get here, try to meet current students who nanny and work with their contacts.

-The Seattle School does have federal work study positions in multiple departments, including in admissions, The Allender Center, conferences, admissions, and the front desk.
+The Seattle School does have federal work study positions in multiple departments, including in admissions, The Allender Center, admissions, and the front desk.
 We also have student contractors for jobs like note taking.
 Open positions will be posted on our Current Openings page later this summer.
-Here is the important information to know:
+Here is important information to know: